xmartlabs/fountain-docs/README.md

 -->

 The paging strategy starts with an initial service data request.
-By default the initial data requested is three pages size, but this value can be changed, in the [`PagedList.Config`](https://developer.android.com/reference/android/arch/paging/PagedList.Config.html), using the [`setInitialLoadSizeHint`](https://developer.android.com/reference/android/arch/paging/PagedList.Config.html#initialLoadSizeHint) method.
+By default the initial data requested is three pages, but this value can be changed, in the [`PagedList.Config`](https://developer.android.com/reference/android/arch/paging/PagedList.Config.html), using the [`setInitialLoadSizeHint`](https://developer.android.com/reference/android/arch/paging/PagedList.Config.html#initialLoadSizeHint) method.
 This parameter can be set in the [`Fountain`](Listing.md) factory method.
 When the service data comes, all data is refreshed in the [`DataSource`] using the [`CachedDataSourceAdapter`].
 Note that the [`Listing`](Listing.md) component will notify that the data changed.